Chapter 5 Post-Travel Evaluation

 - Fever in returned travelers is often caused by common, cosmopolitan infections, such as pneumonia and pyelonephritis, which should not be overlooked in the search for more exotic diagnoses.

-- Patients with malaria may be afebrile at the time of evaluation but typically give a history of chills.
+- Patients with malaria may be afebrile at the time of evaluation but typically give a history of fever or chills.

 - Malaria is the most common cause of acute undifferentiated fever after travel to sub-Saharan Africa and to some other tropical areas.